strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 The performance degradation can be significant when having short transaction commit intervals.
 Increasing the transaction duration also increases the end-to-end latency and may require some additional tuning, so it's a matter of tradeoff.

-Another potential drawback is hanging transactions, which are transactions with a missing or out of order control record.
+Another potential drawback is hanging transactions, which are transactions with a missing or out-of-order control record.
-They may be caused by a network issue causing delayed messages (see [KIP-890](https://cwiki.apache.org/confluence/display/KAFKA/KIP-890%3A+Transactions+Server-Side+Defense)).
+They may be caused by a network issue causing delayed messages ([KIP-890](https://cwiki.apache.org/confluence/display/KAFKA/KIP-890%3A+Transactions+Server-Side+Defense)).
+This issue is rare, but it's important to be aware and set alerts, because it can impact service availability.

-A hanging transaction is usually revealed by a stuck application with growing lag.
+A hanging transaction is usually revealed by a stuck application with growing lag ([KIP-664](https://cwiki.apache.org/confluence/display/KAFKA/KIP-664%3A+Provide+tooling+to+detect+and+abort+hanging+transactions)).
 Despite messages being produced, consumers can't make any progress because the LSO does not grow anymore.

 ```sh